cowryao/repo/gwu/csci_6221/ChickenDinner/docs/DesignOfNeZha.md

 it is not a weapon, it will help Nezha moves faster.

 # others
-will Nezha in the big status, the brain value will reduce timely.
+while Nezha in the big status, the brain value will reduce timely.
 After the value less than 70%, it will lost control and the eyes will become totally dark.